 Neil lives in London and has been studying psychology since the age of 17.

-Continuing the love of psychology, Neil has trained with the Gestalt Centre in London and The Psychosynthesis Trust as a training as a counselling psychotherapist in psychosynthesis.
+Continuing the love of psychology, Neil has trained with the Gestalt Centre in London and The Psychosynthesis Trust as a training as a counselling therapist.

 Neil has worked with children in a wide variety of settings, from international charity activities to family and career related activities.

 This work with children and the background in psychology, inspired Neil to produce books that fuse awareness, psychology and child appeal to produce a simple and understandable take on emotion and self-awareness for young children.

 The central figure of Narus (meaning knowledge or awareness in latin) has a tranquil and centred home under a cherry blossom tree, in the clearing of a forest.

 Here Narus can really contemplate life.
 The cherry blossom tree symbolises this connection to 'I' and 'Self', and the transience of life.
 His exploration of the forest could also be considered an exploration of himself.

 As Narus encounters new characters, he takes time to connect with feeling and awareness to work out what is really happening in an attempt to find a compassionate solution to problems that will benefit everyone.